First-Time Tooth Extraction Patient?

-Braces aim to align your teeth properly, which is impossible if you have too many teeth to fit in your jaw.
+The purpose of braces is to align your teeth properly, which is impossible if you have too many teeth to fit in your jaw.
 Straight teeth are more than a cosmetic matter; crooked teeth are practically impossible to clean correctly.
-Gum disease, which is the leading cause of tooth loss in adults, can be caused by not being able to clean your teeth properly.
+Gum disease, which is the leading cause of tooth loss in adults, can be caused by not being able to properly clean your teeth.

 What Are the Aftercare Instructions for a Tooth Extraction?